Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Introduction

+In future, it would be desirable to also treat the case of unequal parameters, where a result like that of \cite{BDD} governing denominators is not yet available.
+On the other hand, when $G=\GL_n$, we are able to be slightly more precise than Theorem \ref{thm general G denominators}, while also not appealing to \cite{BDD}.
+For this reason we treat the case $G=\GL_n$ separately as Theorem \ref{thm conjecture is true GLn} in Section \ref{subsection proof of them conjection is true GLn for GLn}.

+Our main tool is Harish-Chandra's Plancherel formula for the $p$-adic group $G$ associated to $\HH$ and the surjection of cocentres induced by Lusztig's map $\phi$ after inverting $P_W(\bq)$ proved in \cite{BDD}\footnote{In fact, as proved by Bezrukavnikov-Braverman-Kazhdan in the appendix of \textit{loc. cit.}, $\phi_q$ induces an isomorphism whenever $q$ is not a root of unity, but we will not need this.}.
+We invoke \cite{BDD} only at the very end of our argument, which, absent \cite{BDD}, still proves that $a_{x,w}$ are rational functions with denominator depending only the two-sided cell containing $w$.
+We do so with an eye to future work dealing with Hecke algebras with unequal parameters.

-for all $x,w\in\Waff$.
-The roots of $P_{\G}(\bq)$ are all roots of unity. \item Conjecture \ref{conj general G denominators} is true for the lowest two-sided cell $\cc_0$: If $w\in\cc_0$, then $P_W(\bq)a_{x,w}\in\mathcal{A}$ for all $x\in\Waff$.
-If $d$ is a distinguished involution in $\cc_0$, then $a_{1,d}=1/P_W(\bq)$ exactly. \item Moreover, $P_{\G}(\bq)d(\omega)\in\mathcal{A}$ for all formal degrees $d(\omega)$ of discrete series representations of $H$. \end{enumerate} \end{theorem} In \cite{D}, the author related a conjecture of Kazhdan concerning the positivity of some coefficients related to the coefficients $a_{x,w}$.
+In \cite{D}, the author related a conjecture of Kazhdan concerning the positivity of some coefficients related to the coefficients $a_{x,w}$.
 Historically, proofs of such positivity phenomena have also provided interpretations of the positive quantities in question.
-While we cannot currently prove the conjecture in \cite{D}, our results in Section \ref{section parahoric-fixed} hint at a possible interpretation of $a_{1,d}$ for certain distinguished involutions $d$. \begin{rem} It is tempting to pose the following more precise version of Conjecture \ref{conj general G denominators}, based on the factorization $P_{\mathbf{M}_{\mathbf{P}}}(\bq)P_{\G/\PP}(\bq)=P_{\G/\B}(\bq)$: for every Levi subgroup $\mathbf{M}_{\mathbf{P}}$ of $\G$ and all $\omega\in\mathcal{E}_2(M_P)$, the formal degree $d(\omega)$ is a rational function of $q$ the denominator of which divides a power of $P_{\mathbf{M}_{\mathbf{P}}}(q)$.
+While we cannot currently prove the conjecture in \cite{D}, our results in Section \ref{section parahoric-fixed} hint at a possible interpretation of $a_{1,d}$ for certain distinguished involutions $d$. \begin{rem} It is tempting to conjecture the following more precise version of Theorem \ref{thm general G denominators}, based on the factorization $P_{\mathbf{M}_{\mathbf{P}}}(\bq)P_{\G/\PP}(\bq)=P_{\G/\B}(\bq)$: for every Levi subgroup $\mathbf{M}_{\mathbf{P}}$ of $\G$ and all $\omega\in\mathcal{E}_2(M_P)$, the formal degree $d(\omega)$ is a rational function of $q$ the denominator of which divides a power of $P_{\mathbf{M}_{\mathbf{P}}}(q)$.
 The integral over all induced twists $\Ind_P^G(\nu\otimes\omega)$ is a rational function of $q$ with denominator dividing a power of the Poincar\'{e} polynomial of the partial flag variety $(\G/\PP)(\C)$.
 For example, if $G=\GL_6(F)$ and $M=\GL_3(F)\times\GL_3(F)$.
 In this case the integral itself (omitting the factor $C_M$ in the notation of Section \ref{subsection Plancherel formula for GLn}) is

 and by \cite{BottTu} Proposition 23.1, (with $\bq=t^2$) we have